BerniAmdan/Aurora-Thread-Dashboard/README.md

 # Aurora-Thread Sales performance, Customer behaviour, and Product trend Analysis (Interactive Dashboard created using Power BI)
 ## Project Objectives
 A fashion boutique aiming to stay ahead in competition by leveraging data-driven strategies but lacks advanced analytics capabilities, hampering its ability to make timely and well-informed business decisions.
+Data for 2024 across its 3 stores has been analysed to help it identify trends and remove inefficiencies in performance tracking.